The startpage is customised based on your choice, but institution-wide news items and content is always visible to everyone.

 Learn more about adapted content

-Here you will find the faculty’s handbook for doctoral students, supervisors and examiners.
+Here you will find the Faculty of Medicine's handbook for doctoral students, supervisors and examiners.
 It contains important information regarding learning outcomes, supervision, follow-up of the individual study plan, doctoral courses, formalities before defence of thesis and a lot more information that you will need during your doctoral studies.

 Gunilla Mårald, Faculty Coordinator090-786 71 78